badlogic/mariozechner.at/src/posts/2025-08-15-mcp-vs-cli/index.md

 %%toc%%
 </div>

-[MCP servers](https://modelcontextprotocol.io) (MCPs for short) are all the rage, at least if you follow the thread boys on social media.
+[MCP servers](https://modelcontextprotocol.io) (MCPs for short) are all the rage.
 However, practitioners using agentic coding tools are usually skeptical.
 Many MCPs flood the context window with unnecessary output or offer dozens of tools, degrading your agent's performance by [poisoning the context](/posts/2025-06-02-prompts-are-code/#toc_0).
-Many of my peers and I myself usually resort to letting our coding agents directly call CLI tools instead of using MCP servers.
+Many practitioners (myself included) resort to letting coding agents directly call CLI tools instead.
 But what if we're wrong?

 ## MCPs as thin wrappers

 Just like a lot of meetings could have been emails, a lot of MCPs could have been CLI invocations.
 For example, there's the [GitHub MCP Server](https://github.com/github/github-mcp-server), which basically just calls into the [GitHub CLI](https://cli.github.com/).
 There's absolutely no benefit of using that MCP compared to telling your coding agent to use its shell tool to run the GitHub CLI directly.
 In fact, most often the GitHub MCP Server will lead to much worse results than just letting the agent run the command line tool directly.

-Another popular choice is [Context7](https://context7.com/), which is supposed to give your coding agent code snippets for popular libraries so it understands how to use them.
-I found [some of my open source libraries](https://context7.com/libgdx/libgdx) in there and I can tell you at least for my libraries the snippets are utterly useless.
-What I instead usually do is have Claude just clone the repository of the dependency, let a sub-agent analyze the repository and spit out a sort of concise user manual markdown file for the task at hand.
+Another popular choice is [Context7](https://context7.com/), which provides code snippets to help agents use popular libraries.
+I found [some of my own libraries](https://context7.com/libgdx/libgdx) in there and the snippets are utterly useless.
+What works better is having Claude clone the dependency's repository, then let a sub-agent analyze it and generate a concise user manual for the task at hand.

-But it really depends on the MCP and the available CLI tools.
-For some things, there simply are no CLI tools that would be easy to use, for which an MCP might make sense.
-Other times the CLI tools might be too verbose and add too many tokens to the context.
-MCP servers are also the only option for LLM client applications that do not have a built-in bash or shell tool (which of course could be added via an MCP).
+But it depends on the MCP and available CLI tools.
+Sometimes there are no easy-to-use CLI tools, making MCPs sensible.
+Other times CLI tools are too verbose.
+MCP servers are also the only option for LLM clients without a built-in shell tool.
+And stateful tools are easier to implement as MCPs than CLIs since MCP servers are stateful by default.

 I wanted to quantify the difference by writing an MCP server and a corresponding CLI that can be used with Claude Code and for which there are equivalent standard CLI tools Claude encountered during training.
 I then wrote a hacky evaluation framework to assess:
 - what costs more